PROMETHEUS AND CHIRON

 Something seemed not quite right about the woman.
 She was extremely pale, even from across the tracks in the artificial light, and Tommy thought she was trembling and squirming.
 She didn’t look healthy.

-Why would glancing at this ill-appearing woman across the track engender such a feeling?
-She looked very poorly kept, her clothes ragged and threadbare.
-He wouldn’t be surprised if she were homeless, or at least in dire living conditions.
+Why would glancing at this ill-appearing woman across the track cause such a feeling?
+She looked poorly kept, her clothes ragged and threadbare, and he wouldn’t be surprised if she were homeless, or at least in dire living circumstances.
 She did not appear to be a street crazy, though.
 Her hair was pulled back into a reasonably neat pony tail, and though her clothing was old, it was well matched, and she wore both socks and shoes.

-Still, looking at her gave Tommy the creeps, and perversely, that kept him from looking away, as he suppressed his mild disquiet in deference to curiosity.
+Still, looking at her gave Tommy the creeps.
+Perversely, that kept him from looking away, as he suppressed his mild disquiet in deference to curiosity.

 Could she be withdrawing from something?
 Was that what was happening?
 Tommy had gone through episodes when he had been unable to get meds, either by legitimate or illicit means, and the process had been horrible and painful.
 Could this woman be a fellow user of opioids, aching for a fix, unable to get one, suffering the pain, the nausea, and the other rebound effects of no longer having her drug of choice in her system?